Swayam2004/public-mind-garden/content/HackOdisha Research/Ideas & Stuff.md

 ## Interesting Points
-- Agriculture more trending than Education and Healthcare section (Seithere emotion points thae)
+- Agriculture more trending than Education and Healthcare section (Seithere emotion points thae and many places where we can develop new things, doesn't have much complications as the Health care industry)
 - Agrotech is also a neglected sector (Nobody goes into detail in this section, so less participants, less competition, more chances of selection)
 - In IOT applications, mostly Azure is used, that has become a industry standard